 Slate tiles can also cost between $50 and $100 per square foot.
 While this is cost-effective when you consider the entire lifespan of the roof, it can be intimidating as an up-front cost.

-Clay Roof Tile
+Clay Roof Shingles for Heat

 Thermal resistant, impervious to fire, and available in rich earthy tones, clay tile roofs are an attractive choice for homeowners who love rustic architectural nuances – and who want to beat the heat.